wildbill12/NobisLab-website/_members/gabi.md

 links:

 ---
-Gabi is from Boca Raton, FL, and is a freshman at Vanderbilt majoring in Neuroscience.
-She recently joined the Nobis Lab and enjoys working with the other members to develop a greater understanding of SUDEP and laboratory techniques.
+Gabi is from Boca Raton, FL, and is a rising Junior at Vanderbilt majoring in Neuroscience.
+She has been in the lab since freshman year and is enjoying working with the other members to develop a greater understanding of SUDEP and laboratory techniques.
 Aside from her science passions, she loves the beach, runs her own blog, and trying out new restaurants in Nashville.